crcn/mojo.js/README.md

 - Plays nicely with other frameworks such as Backbone.js, Spine.js, and jQuery.
 Easily build new application code on top of old code.
 - No magic.
 No assumptions.
 Mojo.js was built around explicity.
 - 100% javascript - [paperclip.js](https://github.com/classdojo/paperclip.js) templates are also translated to javascript.
+It's unopinionated
+There's no concept of inheritance, and all functionality is shoved in decorators.
+This concept is actually derrived from jquery plugins - where plugins can be attached to DOM elements, decorators are similar in the sense that they attach to one abstraction higher - the view controlling the DOM element.
+The framework itself is broken into multiple repositories - this makes it easier to encapsulate, and re-use bits of functionality.
+It also helps explain parts of the framework a little better.
+- It's unopinionated
+  - There's no concept of inheritance, and all functionality is shoved in `decorators`.
+This concept is actually derrived from jquery plugins - where plugins can be attached to DOM elements, `decorators` are similar in the sense that they attach to one abstraction higher - the view controlling the DOM element.
+  - The framework itself is broken into multiple repositories - this makes it easier to encapsulate, and re-use bits of functionality.
+It also helps explain parts of the framework a little better.

 ### Core Libraries